chaotic-dragon/obsidian-calloutpicker-plugin/README.md

 3. When you type the default callout markup, as in when you type `> [!]`

 ### Limitations
-While it is possible to create nested callouts, this plugin does not support it directly because of the way the editor content is replaces when selecting a suggestion.
-This might change in the future.
+* While it is possible to create nested callouts, this plugin does not support it directly because of the way the editor content is replaces when selecting a suggestion.
+* If you add custom CSS styles for non-default callouts they will not be in the suggestion popup.

 ## Settings
 You can configure the trigger phrase in the plugin settings.